JTBWatchDog/DF_Garden/src/site/notes/OC sheets/Adalyne Corbin.md

 Adalyne possesses a large pair of ram-esque horns, made of a dark gray type of keratin.
 The tip of her right horn is broken off.
 This was purposeful and self-inflicted:
 It is the custom of the Viara Du'ul clan, that any who become a widow do such to themselves— This breaks the marital ring inserted into the horn during the marriage ceremony.
 This is the only case in which it can be removed, as the ring is heated and welded shut after being placed.
-A Viara Du'ul clan with a broken horn will never re-marry.
+A Viara Du'ul kobold with a broken horn will never re-marry.
 ### Info

 Personality: